South Fork

 Picnicking: Picnicking is allowed in most areas of the reservoir.

-Boat Launching: Two boat ramps are available.
+Boat Launching: Main Boat Ramp is closed for the season.
+Two boat ramps are available.
 The southwest shore boat launch can accommodate boats up to 15 feet in length.
 Float tube enthusiasts are encouraged to use this area.
 The main boat launch has ample parking and a non-flush restroom.

 Fishing: The South Fork of the Humboldt River portion, from the Lucky Nugget Subdivision access causeway to the upstream Gauging Station, is open for public use.
 This area of South Fork is designed as a trophy fishery with a one trout limit.
 Only artificial lures with single barbless hooks may be used.
 The downstream portion of the South Fork of the Humboldt, below the dam, is also open to fishing, one quarter mile past the spill way.
 Buy a fishing license online at ndow.org.
 The South Fork canyon area west of the park boundary is managed by the Bureau of Land Management.